 - Usufruct rights;

 - Heritable building rights (forming its own sub-register, the heritable building rights register).

-Generally, it can be said that only the legal owner is registered as owner in the land register and, strictly speaking, German law does not foresee beneficial ownership.
-An exception can be seen in the open-ended fund structure, where the KVG as legal owner holds the property on behalf of the Fund, which does not have a legal personality.
+Generally, trust structures are possible, but not commonly used in Germany, as strictly speaking, German law does not foresee beneficial ownership.
+An exception can be seen in the open-ended fund structure, where the KVG as legal owner holds the property on behalf of the fund, which does not have a legal personality.

 What are the main taxes associated with commercial real estate ownership and transfer of commercial real estate?

 Ownership: Land tax is payable to the local authority.
-Taxes vary depending on where the property is situated as land tax is a communal tax.
+Taxes vary depending on where the property is situated as land tax is a local tax.

 Direct taxes: In general, letting and leasing of real estate is VAT exempt.
 However, the lessor is entitled to opt for the application of VAT with respect to a lease agreement if the property is used by the tenant for services and supply's which are subject to VAT.

 Corporate income tax and trade tax (if the income is derived through a German permanent establishment) apply to income, profits and gains arising from the real estate.
 These will vary depending on whether the real estate is owned by an individual or entity, the nature of the entity and if they are resident in Germany.